khaaaleed-5/Leetcode-Python/README.md

 ## LeetCode Profile

-Check out my LeetCode profile [here](https://leetcode.com/Khaaaleed_5/), where you can see my progress and additional information about my coding skills.
+Check out my LeetCode profile [here](https://leetcode.com/Khaaaleed_5/), where you can see my progress

 ## Contributing